Eating herring in the Netherlands: all you need to know about the ‘Hollandse Nieuwe’

 Eating herring in the Netherlands is a Dutch tradition.
 Lots of tourists find it exciting to buy herring for the first time, grab the whole fish by its tail, and let it slide down their throats in typical Dutch fashion.

-The Netherlands and herring are inextricably linked, and there is no fish more Dutch than the popular so-called Hollandse Nieuwe!
+The Netherlands and herring are inextricably linked, and no fish is more Dutch than the popular so-called Hollandse Nieuwe!

 A herring is a small, slender, silvery fish.
 About a quarter of its body weight can consist of fat.
 Herrings can become eight to ten years old.

-Thankfully, the species is now doing well again due to global quotas restricting the number of herring fishermen are allowed to harvest at a time.
+Thankfully, the species is thriving again due to global quotas restricting the number of herring fishermen are allowed to harvest at a time.

 Where exactly does the herring come from?